• Skip to primary navigation

 Q: What does an ideal current source look like?

-A: Obviously, it is a source of current but with infinite internal resistance (Figure 2).
+Obviously, it is a source of current but with infinite internal resistance, as shown in Figure 2.

 Q: What about a real current source?

-A: It has very high but not infinite resistance, modeled in parallel with the source (Figure 3).
+It has very high but not infinite resistance, modeled in parallel with the source, as illustrated in Figure 3.
 The current output level of a non-ideal current source will “droop” as the voltage drop across the load it is driving increases.

 Q: As with voltage sources, how much “imperfection” is tolerable?